L. Dresco – French Manufacturer of Hurricane Lanterns

 The name L. Dresco, or the initials L.D., refers to Laurent Dresco.
 His name and initials appear in numerous archival documents and are stamped on many Dresco hurricane lanterns.

-It is very unlikely that Laurent Dresco himself ever marketed hurricane lanterns.
-He died in 1887, before lantern production can be documented.
-The true driving force behind the manufacture of Dresco hurricane lanterns was his widow, Marie Louise Charlotte Tourret, who appears in official records as Vve L. Dresco.
+Laurent Dresco himself probably never sold hurricane lanterns: he died in 1887, before lantern production can be documented.
+Production was built up by his widow, Marie Louise Charlotte Tourret, who appears in official records as Vve L. Dresco.
+Vve is the abbreviation of Veuve, French for widow.

 Company Names and Timeline